After reviewing ExpressVPN, we found that it’s one of the best VPNs for torrenting.

 Most torrent clients, such as BitTorrent and µTorrent, use their own encryption to protect user privacy and prevent throttling and blocking from ISPs.
 However, this doesn’t encrypt the actual files included in the torrent you’re downloading, which means a third party may be able to find out what you’re downloading.

 That’s why ExpressVPN’s ultra-secure encryption is so great for torrenting.
 It will keep your activity completely hidden from onlookers so that you can torrent anonymously.

-As well as securely encrypting your data and effectively hiding your IP address, ExpressVPN provides an impressive suite of additional security features that help to keep you safe and private online.
-Here’s a few of the most useful for torrenting:
+As well as securely encrypting your data and hiding your IP address, ExpressVPN provides an impressive suite of additional security and privacy features.

-One downside to using ExpressVPN for torrenting is that it doesn’t offer port forwarding.
-We discuss this in greater detail in the next section.
+One downside to using ExpressVPN for torrenting is that it doesn’t have a port forwarding feature.
+We discuss this in greater detail below.

 You need fast connection speeds to download torrents effectively and ExpressVPN is one of the fastest VPN services we’ve tested.

-ExpressVPN provides servers in 94 countries and territories, so you should always be able to find a nearby server that will deliver a fast connection for torrenting.
+ExpressVPN has servers in 106 countries and territories, so you should always be able to find a nearby server that delivers fast torrent speeds.

-The only major issue we found when torrenting with ExpressVPN is that it doesn’t support port forwarding.
-That means uploading, or ‘seeding’, files is extremely slow.
-Since P2P file-sharing depends on the participation of everyone on the network, this doesn’t make you much of a team player.
+The only major issue we found was that ExpressVPN does not support VPN port forwarding.
+That means uploading, or ‘seeding’, torrent files is extremely slow.

 None of this information is personally identifiable.
 It’s only collected to provide technical support and troubleshoot any issues across the network.